Children who suffer from cerebral palsy are more likely to be diagnosed with heart disease when they reach adulthood.

 As more and more cerebral palsy patients begin to lead productive and enhanced lives, research into the condition has fortunately begun to focus on the long term health challenges that these individuals face, and not just the immediate effects of their condition.
 Cerebral palsy often occurs as a result of a birth injury, like oxygen deprivation during or before birth.
 Children who have been diagnosed with cerebral palsy may require special therapies, assistive aids, and specialized medical services that will be necessary not just during infancy and childhood, but even later in life.

-If your child has been diagnosed with cerebral palsy that you believe occurred as a result of medical negligence, speak to an Indianapolis birth injury lawyer at Montross Miller and discuss whether your child is eligible for compensation for his injuries.
+If your child has been diagnosed with cerebral palsy that you believe occurred as a result of medical negligence, speak to an Indianapolis cerebral palsy lawyers at Montross Miller and discuss whether your child is eligible for compensation for his injuries.
 Initial consultations are free – we don’t charge a fee unless we win compensation for you.